cobbman/PirateBattleship/readme.txt

 I hope you enjoy the game!
 Perhaps one day if I have the time I will create an online version of the game.

-Comments or questions can be emailed to me: hello@bigwilliam.com
+Comments or questions?
+Tweet me @william_cobb

 |======================> FILES: <======================|